 The global control valves market size was USD 7.11 billion in 2017.
 It is expected to expand at a CAGR of 6.5% over the forecast period.
 The market is driven by rising demand from end use industries such as water & wastewater treatment, oil & gas, and energy & power industry.
 Additionally, increasing adoption of industrial automation is boosting the use of smart control valves, which is further expected to boost the market growth over the forecast period.

 Growing power generation plants across the world and increasing the need for energy and power from developing economies is driving the demand for control valves.
 These valves are also used in nuclear power plants especially in processes such as chemical treatment, feed water, cooling water, and steam turbine control system.

 Moreover, high-pressure, high-temperature and adverse corrosion conditions experienced with production and refineries platforms have also led to a rise in demand for control valves.
 These platforms are mainly used in offshore and onshore oil & gas activities.
 These valves are used in most of the essential mechanisms in the oil & gas industries.
 It not only controls the flow, but also volume, direction, rate, and pressure of fluids.

 Control valves are extensively used in process industries such as food & beverages, oil & gas, water & wastewater, petrochemical, energy & power, and pharmaceutical to reach growing automation needs.
 They play a vital role in increasing the end-use industry’s profitability, safety, and efficiency for multiple production processes.
-Furthermore, the adoption of control valves in industries is constantly rising owing to benefits they offer in terms of temperature or pressure control throughout downstream, midstream, and upstream activities.
+Furthermore, the adoption of control valves in industries is constantly rising owing to the benefits they offer in temperature or pressure control throughout downstream, midstream, and upstream activities.